 "Life doesn't always play out the way we want it to.
-On the contrary, it runs like the first pattern we recognize when we are born: the pattern of our heartbeat."
+On the contrary, it plays out like the first pattern we recognize when we come into the world: the pattern of our heartbeat."
 Tobias Beck is a successful keynote speaker and coach.
-He knows that life consists of ups and downs - just like the recorded waves of our heartbeat.
-He says: "The very first thing that starts to live is our heart.
-And it is also the last thing with which we leave this world."
+He knows that life is made up of ups and downs - just like the recorded waves of our heartbeat.
+He says, "The very first thing that starts to live is our heart.
+And it is also the last thing we leave this world with."

-According to the personality expert, the challenge is that many adults prefer monotonous normality: "Although life goes up and down, many adults have this zero line.
+The challenge, according to the personality expert, is that many adults prefer monotonous normality: "Even though life is up and down, many adults have this zero line.
 Children, on the other hand, have an automatic desire for more.
-And children take over everything they perceive from their parents unfiltered," says Tobias Beck.
-If you always tell your children how hard your work or life is, they will adopt this view.
+And children adopt unfiltered everything they perceive in their parents," knows Tobias Beck.
+If you always convey to your children how hard your work or life is, they will adopt that view.

 We only have this one life.Tobias Beck

 But that would be more than a pity.
 Or as Tobias Beck says: "We only have this one life.
-It starts sometime and it ends sometime.
+It starts at some point and it ends at some point.
 Children have a burning desire for more.
-They learn to walk, fall down, get up again - and they do it many times."
-Kids have stamina and they don't lose faith that one day it'll work out.
-So why do we so often lose our patience with ourselves later, when we are adults?
+They learn to walk, fall down, get back up - quite a few times."
+Children have perseverance and don't lose faith that eventually it will work out.
+So why is it that later, in adulthood, we so often lose the Patience with ourselves?

-According to Tobias Beck, the challenge in life is that at some point we run into a black box - mostly between the ages of 20 and 60.
-He says: "We don't know exactly what we should do and how we should behave.
-And we adults often confuse two important terms, namely 'fun' and 'happiness'.
-Happiness is the feeling you get when you lie in your bed at night, close your eyes and want to jump up again in gratitude.
-But not to let yourself be shot at from the outside - for example with series and films.
-That is not happiness.
+The challenge in life, according to Tobias Beck, is that at some point we run into a black box - mostly between the ages of 20 and 60.
+He says: "We don't really know what to do and how to behave.
+And we adults often confuse two important concepts, 'fun' and 'happiness'.
+Happiness is that feeling when you lie in your bed at night, close your eyes and want to jump up again with gratitude.
+But not being bombarded from the outside - for example with series and films.
+That's not happiness.
 That's fun."

-Once you understand this difference, according to the Cooh live an incredibly full life.
-And there is another point that plays a decisive role.
-Tobias Beck: "No matter what you do, it is important to give back to others.
+According to the coach, once you understand this difference, you can create an incredibly lead a fulfilled life.
+And another point also plays a decisive role.
+Tobias Beck: "No matter what you do, it's important to give back to others.
 Why do you do what you do?
-What is your purpose of existence?
+What is your Purpose of existence?
 Why did you see the light of this world many years ago?
-At some point the millionaire will crumble to dust somewhere next to the beggar.
-And that's why it's so important that you take the best out of those minimal days you have here."
+Someday, somewhere, the millionaire will crumble into dust next to the beggar.
+And that's why it's so important that you take the best for yourself from these minimal days you have here."

-Do you ever wonder how you're supposed to do that?
+Do you ever wonder how you're going to do it?
 How to deal with the constant ups and downs in life?
-For the successful personality expert the matter is clear.
-Tobias Beck: "We need more courage attacks and fewer tantrums in this society.
-We need people who are strong for others and willing to make decisions for others - people with great visions in their heads.
-You are the one who makes the difference in this society.
+For the successful personality experts, the matter is clear.
+Tobias Beck: "We need more fits of courage and fewer fits of rage in this society.
+We need people who are strong for others and willing to make decisions for others - people with big visions in their heads.
+You are the one who makes the difference in society.
 There will always be people in your life who will reach out to you.
 You just have to learn to accept them."

-Tobias Beck has been working on personality development for many years now.
-A decisive point in his life was the death of the old lady Ruth, whom he met as an 18-year-old during his community service.
+Tobias Beck has now been involved in personal development for many years.
+A crucial point in his life was the death of the old lady Ruth, whom he met as an 18-year-old during his community service.
 Ruth left him a letter.
-He says, "This letter has changed a lot in my life."
-Are you curious?
-Here's what's in it for you:
+He recounts, "That letter changed a lot in my life."
+Curious?
+Here comes the content for you:

 My dear little friend,

 you must have gotten old in all those years.
-Remember those dreams you used to have when you were in that ambulance with me?
-Your eyes shimmered like uncut diamonds.
-Did you bring your dreams to life?
-Look, the people who not only dream their dreams, but actually make them come true are the ones who are changing the world for all of us.
-They're the ones they use to build statues in city centers all over the world.
+Remember the dreams you had when you were in that ambulance with me?
+Your eyes were shining like diamonds in the rough.
+Did you let your dreams come to life?
+Look, the people who don't just dream their dreams, but actually make them happen, those are the ones who change the world for all of us.
+Those are the ones that statues are built after in inner cities all over the world.
 Are you changing the world, my friend?

-Of course we can change the world in many different ways.
+Of course, we can change the world in many different ways.
 Some teach things to others and sometimes see only small successes in them.
-Others compose music that reaches people's emotions.
+Others compose music that reaches people's emotion.
 You know what?
 There are people who cry the day they are forced to retire.
-These are the people who really loved what they were doing.
+Those are the ones who really loved what they were doing.

-If you were healthy this morning rather than sick, you are better off than all those people who will not survive tonight.
-If you have clothes on your body, a roof over your head and a place to sleep, you are better off than 70 percent of your brothers and sisters on this planet.
-Get your head up and stop whining, little buddy.
+If you were healthy rather than sick this morning, you are better off than all the people who will not survive tonight.
+If you have clothes on your back, a roof over your head and a place to sleep, you're better off than 70 percent of your brothers and sisters on this planet.
+Put your head up and stop whining already, little friend.

 In those moments when you manage to be who you really are without thinking about who you should be or what other people might think about you, in those moments your life light shines like a bright star.
-I want your life from now on to be an exciting journey.
+I want your life to be an exciting journey from this day forward.
 Because mine is over now.

-That's very moving.
-Tobias Beck's appeal to you is: "I would wish from the bottom of my heart that you would lay your hand on your heart for a moment - because that's when your journey begins, with the first heartbeat.
+Quite moving!
+Tobias Beck's appeal to you is: "I would like you to put your hand on your heart for a moment - because that is where your journey begins, with the first heartbeat.
 It goes up and down.
 You are special until the last day."